LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="stack_iter_toend"> \_iter\_toend() </span>](#stack_function_index)

-Moves the cursor of the target iterator to the end of the stack (bottom element).
+Moves the cursor of the target iterator to the end (bottom element) of the stack.

 #### Declaration